Skip to content

 Integration with hivemind-core

-Running the hub announcer
+Running the announcer by hand

-On the hub machine, start advertising:
+On the announcing machine, start advertising:

-hivemind-presence announce --port 5678 --name "living-room-hub"
+hivemind-presence announce --port 5678 --name "living-room-server"

 Options: